Soliera/Sonic2-Super-Consistency/README.md

 # Super Sonic Consistency Sprites
 This mod is for the Decompilation of the 2013 mobile remaster of Sonic the Hedgehog 2.
 This is still a very early WIP, but I aim to provide an equivalent to the consistency sprites in Sonic 3 Complete.
-At the moment there are only three basic alternative sprites, all for sonic looking up.
+At the moment there are only a few basic alternative sprites an animations, but I plan on covering all of Super Sonic's missing sprites.

 *Note that I am NOT that good with graphic design or pixel art*
 ## How To Install